jonahweissman/metrohenge/src/index.md

 **Metrohenge** tracks when the sun aligns perfectly with DC Metro escalators, shining directly down the escalator shaft.
 Like Stonehenge, these underground passages become solar calendars, marking specific moments throughout the year when celestial and urban geometry intersect.

-Our dataset contains 46 escalators from 24 of the 47 underground Metro stations, with precise calculations of when the sun reaches a 30° elevation angle and aligns with each escalator's orientation.

 ```js
 import {DuckDBClient} from "npm:@observablehq/duckdb";